06 May How To Book Flights For A Surf Trip

 By James Fisher

-Hopefully at this point you’ve decided which of our epic surf spots you’ll be jetting off to.
+Given the stage we’re at, it would be logical to assume you’ve already decided which of our epic surf spots you’ll be jetting off to.
 If you navigate to your chosen destination page on this website, the first things to find are the holiday dates.
 We encourage you to land in the country on the first day, and depart on the final day.

 It’s as straightforward as it sounds and saves time and money on extra hotels and taxis.
 The specific airport you need to fly into is listed under the travel section at the bottom of each destination page.